April 21, 2025

 1. Centralize document storage

 Start by centralizing document storage to create a single source of truth for all AP documentation.
-This eliminates the fragmentation that happens when invoices, contracts, and payment records are scattered across files, inboxes, and shared drives.
+This eliminates the fragmentation that happens when invoices, contracts, and payment records scatter across files, inboxes, and shared drives.

-Centralization ensures that retention policies and security controls are applied consistently across the board.
-And it gives authorized users instant access to the documents they need to do their jobs.
+When you centralize storage, you can apply retention policies and security controls consistently to all documents.
+It also gives authorized users instant access to the documents they need to do their jobs.

 Your digital repository should be set up in a way that makes sense for your business.
 Cloud-based systems work great for this because they offer features like: